 The new school's ethos is SAFE – HAPPY – ACHIEVE

-The school is led by the former Principal of the original Al Salam Private School, Mr. Kausor Amin-Ali, who joined the school in 2017, taking over the Principal's role from Mrs. Johnston.
+The school was initially led by the former Principal of the original Al Salam Private School, Mr. Kausor Amin-Ali, who joined the school in 2017, taking over the Principal's role from Mrs. Johnston.
+However, within a year, Mr Amin-Ali had left the school and as at the beginning of the 2021-22 academic year, the third Principal to join the school in its third year of operation has been revealed as Mr. Kifaya Khan.

 With the transfer of Secondary students from Al Salam Private School to the new campus, Al Salam Community School opened with close to 800 students.
 Al Salam Primary School students, from year 6 will enjoy the discounted rate at the new school for life, and demand for places was so high that years 7, 9 and 10 have seen growth of 25%, 30% and 50% respectively compared with the cohort at the original school.
 A teaching staff of 47 have joined the Secondary section of the new school, including those who have transferred from ASPS.